pnp/cli-microsoft365/docs/docs/cmd/planner/task/task-remove.md

 : Name of the bucket to which the task to remove belongs.
 Specify either `bucketId` or `bucketName` but not both.

 `--planId [planId]`
 : ID of the plan to which the task to remove belongs.
-Specify either `planId` or `planName` when using `name`.
+Specify either `planId` or `planTitle` when using `name`.

-`--planName [planName]`
+`--planTitle [planTitle]`
 : Name of the plan to which the task to remove belongs.
-Specify either `planId` or `planName` when using `name`.
+Specify either `planId` or `planTitle` when using `name`.

 `--ownerGroupId [ownerGroupId]`
 : ID of the group to which the plan belongs.
-Specify either `ownerGroupId` or `ownerGroupName` when using `planName`.
+Specify either `ownerGroupId` or `ownerGroupName` when using `planTitle`.

 `--ownerGroupName [ownerGroupName]`
 : Name of the group to which the plan belongs.
-Specify either `ownerGroupId` or `ownerGroupName` when using `planName`.
+Specify either `ownerGroupId` or `ownerGroupName` when using `planTitle`.

 `--confirm`
 : Don't prompt for confirmation